kigster/simple-feed/README.md

 The API is offered in two approaches:

+1. Single-user API is accessed via the `SimpleFeed::Feed#user_activity` instance method.
+   Optimized for simplicity of data retrieval of a single-user, this method allows performing multiple queries about the same user in an optimized fashion sometimes avoiding unnecessary requests.

-2. Calling methods on the `SimpleFeed::Feed` instance, is optimized for multi-user operations, the first API is recommended when dealing with updates (or retrieval) of activity feed belonging to many users at the same time.
+2. Multi-user API is accessed via methods on the `SimpleFeed::Feed` instance.
+   This API is recommended when dealing with updates of activity feed belonging to many users at the same time.
     * The Redis Provider, for example, uses `pipelining` to send updates for different users asynchronously and concurrently.